guettli/programming-language-wish-list/README.md

 This can help to keep the source code clean an easier to read for humans.

+Of course this is optional.
+Don't use it, if you don't like it.

 # Packaging should be part of the core project

 In Python packaging is not part of the core.
 There are several ways to package and install